shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 **Conclusion:**

-By implementing this comprehensive action plan, Kathmandu can unlock the potential of electric tuk-tuks to transform its public transport system, improve air quality, and create a more sustainable and livable city.
+By implementing this action plan, Kathmandu can benefit from  electric tuk-tuks to change its public transport system, improve air quality, and create a more sustainable and livable city.
 This proposal paves the way for a cleaner, quieter, and more efficient transportation future for Kathmandu.